loga4m/simulOS/README.md

 ## Limitations

-**Limitation #1**: To add meaning to errors, some error handlers directly print their error message to **STDOUT** alongside their integer status code.
+- To add meaning to errors, some error handlers directly print their error message to **STDOUT** alongside their integer status code.
 However, this design comes with a tradeoff that these operations cannot return messages to callers that may potentially use these messages.

 <br>

-**Limitation #2**: As mentioned, there is no support for file extensions.
+- As mentioned, there is no support for file extensions.

 <br>

-**Limitation #3**: In FileSystem management, there is need to create Directories or Files.
+- In FileSystem management, there is need to create Directories or Files.
 Due to another functionality which requires that these objects are **strictly dynamically allocated**, using *direct intializaton via* **constructor** is **strictly disallowed**.
 Any attempt to do so, the system will crash raising errors.
 Thus, to **enforce** dynamic memory allocation, factory methods inside DirectoryObject and FilObject classes have been implemented.

 <br>

-**Limitation #4**: This limitation is the self-removal of Directory or File objects.
+- This limitation is the self-removal of Directory or File objects.
 TO delete them, this function uses **delete** keyword which **requires** that the object to be deleted is of a **pointer** type.
 If a developer uses thefactory methods mentioned above, there should be no errors.

 <br>

-**Limitation #5**: FileSystem and other parts of the system massively user pointers for their operation.
+- FileSystem and other parts of the system massively user pointers for their operation.
 Tere are cases where objects potentially can be used with references which are safer than pointers.

 <br>

-**Limitation #6**: When creating FileSystem objects, the system automatically assigns their creation time.
+- When creating FileSystem objects, the system automatically assigns their creation time.
 The limitation is that **string** type is used for timekeeping.
 This also applicable for for function that assigns time of update of a particular file/directory.

 <br>

-**Limitation #7**: This limitation is that the system is just a simulator.
+- This limitation is that the system is just a simulator.

 <br>

+## Contributors
+- @loga4m, Oyatillo Axadjonov
+  - Core developer: filesystem, cmdunit, shell, os
+  - Author of "help", "clear", "info", etc.
+- @hasan-mavlonov
+  - Improved Design proposal
+  - Author of change current dir functionality in core Shell
+  -
+- @ElshodXushvaqtov
+  - Authored programs:
+    - rm, rmf
+    - touch, mkdir
+- @Azizogo
+  - Author of the "date" program
+- @sobirjonqadirov

+*Apologies for contributors as I may not have included all contributions correctly.
+Due to memory error.*

+**Special thanks**: To @hasan-mavlonov who brought the idea by @loga4m into the basis/near-form for the current design.